Foolish Australian man narrowly avoids being creamed by oncoming train

 NEXT ON TOMONEWS

-NFL bro Gronk offers couple $10k to bang on party cruise
+NFL bro Gronk offers couple $10k to BANG right in front of everyone on party cruise ship